JohnChatConner/ChatCon/README.md

 If it can parse JSON and follow instructions, probably.
 Tested extensively with Claude and ChatGPT.

 **Q: How much overhead does this add?**
-The source block takes up around 300 tokens.
+The source block uses around 300 tokens.
 Save checkpoints are around 200 tokens.
 It's overhead, but it's usually worth it for non-trivial conversations.

 **Q: Can I automate this?**
 For now, the system is designed for manual triggers.
 Automating save generation would be possible but isn't built in.